-- A driver who has driven for 3 years after passing a learner test.
-Has recently purchased a more powerful vehicle and requires assistance with (any one of) cornering, braking, balance. - A driver returning to driving after a lengthy break.
-They are finding modern vehicles worryingly powerful and complicated. - A driver achieved a grade that they wished to improve on with an interim test or in the same situation with a 3 yearly test.
+- A rider who has ridden for 3 years after passing a learner test.
+Has recently purchased a more powerful motorcycle and requires assistance with (any one of) cornering, braking, balance. - A rider returning to Riding after a lengthy break.
+They are finding modern motorcycles and technology worryingly powerful and complicated. - A rider achieved a grade that they wished to improve on with an interim test or in the same situation with a 3-yearly test.

 An Advanced Tutor role-plays a 'trainee' and insert faults into the scenario.
 The Group Tutor should be able to meet the trainee and describe what is going to happen; provide routes and recognise any health and safety issues.
-The Group Tutor should also carry out a vehicle and Driver check and be able to discuss safety, risk and traffic law with the trainee.
+The Group Tutor should also carry out a vehicle and rider check and be able to discuss safety, risk and traffic law with the trainee.
 Group Tutor must include the trainee when compiling a training needs structure.